BAA7/django-ctm/README.md

-# Introduction
+# 1. Introduction

-## Purpose
+## 1.1.
+Purpose
 The product represents a web application called Corporative Task Manager, which allows employees of the company to create and distiribute job tasks between each other.

-This document is the System Requirement Specifications (SRS) for the product.
+This document is the System Requirements Specification (SRS) for the product.
 It describes all its functions and purposes.

 ## Area of application
 The developed product – Corporate Task Manager (CTM) – must help the company to organize employees' work process by